alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 Application type| Number of working days
  -|-
-new products| 15
+New products| 15
-previously imported products | 10
+Previously imported products | 10
 Urgent - for previously imported products| 2

 ###Urgent applications

 An application is treated as urgent if it is for a product for which the VMD thinks there is an immediate, clinically threatening need.

-However if you think your individual application is urgent, please mark it as such and provide an explanation of the urgency.
+If you think your individual application is urgent, provide an explanation of the urgency.

-You should also contact the VMD at: [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk).
+You can also email [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk) for help.

 ##WDIC